 Kuna is only available in the United States and Canada.
 What’s more, Kuna’s AI technology is only available for those who are subscribed to their premium plans.

 Ring started out with its video doorbells, but it has since branched out to other security-related products.
 For those who want to use Ring for home security, you can start with the Ring Alarm Security Kit.
-The security kit costs $199 and includes the keypad, motion sensor, freeze and flood sensor, smoke and carbon monoxide listener, and contact sensor.
+The security kit includes the keypad, motion sensor, freeze and flood sensor, smoke and carbon monoxide listener, and contact sensor.

 You can add in other Ring products into the mix.